wplacer/wplacer/README.md

 ## 🚀 Usage Guide

 ### Initial Setup
-1. Open the displayed URL (usually `http://127.0.0.1/`) in your browser
+1. Open the displayed URL (typically `http://127.0.0.1/`) in your browser
-2. Log into [wplace.live](https://wplace.live/) in your browser with the extension
+2. Log into [wplace.live](https://wplace.live/) in your browser with the extension installed
 3. Accounts will automatically appear in the **Manage Users** section
-4. If users don't appear use the manually add/update users button in the extension
+4. If users don't appear, use the manual add/update users button in the extension popup

 ### Creating Templates

+#### Method 1: Image Conversion (Recommended for Most Users)
 1. Navigate to **Add Template**
-2. **Upload Image**: Click "Convert Image" and select a PNG file
+2. **Convert Image**: Click "Convert Image" and select a PNG file
+   - Colors will be automatically converted to the nearest valid palette colors
+   - Transparent pixels will be ignored
+   - Supports both basic and premium color palettes
 3. **Set Coordinates**:
    - Enter tile coordinates (TX, TY) and pixel coordinates (PX, PY)
-   - Printing starts from the top left corner of the image
+   - Or paste a wplace.live URL for automatic coordinate extraction
+   - Or enter space-separated coordinates: `TX TY PX PY`
 4. **Configure Options**:
    - **Use Paid Colors**: Enable for exact color matching with premium palette
-   - **Auto-Purchase**: Enable charge/upgrade buying
+   - **Auto-Purchase Max Charges**: Enable automatic charge upgrade buying
+   - **Auto-Purchase Charges**: Enable pixel charge purchasing
    - **Anti-Grief Mode**: Keep template monitored after completion
 5. **Assign Users**: Select which accounts should work on this template
 6. Click **Add Template**

+#### Method 2: Pre-Validated Images (Advanced Users)
+1. Use the **Add Image** option instead of Convert Image
+2. Upload an image that already uses exact wplace.live colors
+3. System will validate all pixels and reject images with invalid colors
+4. Perfect for templates created with external tools

 ### Managing Templates
-- **Start/Stop**: Individual template controls
+- **Individual Controls**: Start, stop, edit, or delete templates independently
-- **Bulk Actions**: Start or stop all templates at once
+- **Bulk Actions**: Start or stop all templates simultaneously
+- **Real-time Monitoring**: View live progress bars with completion percentages
-- **Edit Templates**: Modify settings, coordinates, or swap images
+- **Template Editing**: Modify settings, coordinates, or swap images without recreating
+- **Progress Tracking**: Detailed statistics showing pixels painted, remaining, and completion ETA

+### User Management
+- **Account Status Checking**: Real-time validation of cookies and account health
+- **Bulk Status Updates**: Check all accounts simultaneously with progress tracking
+- **Suspension Monitoring**: Automatic detection and handling of suspended accounts
-- **Real-time Status**: Monitor progress and user activity
+- **Charge Tracking**: Live display of current/max charges and user levels

 ---